budapest view over the tower

 There are two elevators so if stairs are difficult for you (or you’re really lazy, like me) you can take these up, although note that you will still have to climb some stairs so it is not accessible for those with mobility limitations.

-Another fantastic way to experience St. Stephen’s Cathedral is by enjoying a classical music concert, offered twice a week on Sundays and Tuesdays.
+Another fantastic way to experience St. Stephen’s Cathedral is by enjoying a classical music concert, offered twice a week on Sundays and Tuesdays in November and December.

 You can book your ticket and choose your seating area online here.